vguhesan/MuruganTempleKitchen/README.md

 ## Make your changes

 At this point, you can make all the necessary changes locally.
-Once you are satisfied with the local changes, it's time to upload them to the **live** site.
+Once you are satisfied with the local changes, it's time to upload them to the **live-blu** site.

 1. You can SFTP the contents of the root directory  and all all of it's sub-directories to the target folder.
 2. Verify and validate your changes.

 More instructions coming soon.